YairSadan/Todos/README.md

 ## Watch production website

-Follow this link to watch the application in production (compatible for computers only as for now )
+Follow this link to watch the application in production

 - [Todos]https://todos-puce-one.vercel.app/todos